UEFA EURO 2024 qualifying: Matchday 6 preview | European Qualifiers

 Sunday 10 September 2023

-Group H: Kazakhstan 1-0 Northern Ireland, Finland 0-1 Denmark, San Marino vs Slovenia
+Group H: Kazakhstan 1-0 Northern Ireland, Finland 0-1 Denmark, San Marino 0-4 Slovenia

 Monday 11 September 2023

-Group J: Iceland vs Bosnia and Herzegovina, Portugal vs Luxembourg, Slovakia vs Liechtenstein
+Group J: Iceland 1-0 Bosnia and Herzegovina, Portugal 9-0 Luxembourg, Slovakia 3-0 Liechtenstein

 Tuesday 12 September 2023